jzohrab/practicing-guitar/docs/part-4-examples/cliffs-of-dover-hybrid-picking.rst

 Trill and jump
 ^^^^^^^^^^^^^^

 When the trills were good, add the jump to the next string.
-This is (finally) the kernal of the entire lick:
+This is (finally) the kernel of the entire lick:

 .. vextab::